 Said to be the cultural center of Thailand, Chiang Mai is laid-back and creative.
 Filled with temples and craftspeople, Chiang Mai is the perfect complement to the unscathed villages and towns nestled in the surrounding mountains.

-In the 13th century Chiang Mai emerged as an important trading post between China and Burma.
-This forged Chiang Mai’s uniquely diverse ethnic character as first traders, and then skilled craftspeople settled in the area, along with the hill tribes and Muslims fleeing persecution from China and Pathan.
+In the 13th century, Chiang Mai emerged as an important trading post between China and Burma.
+This forged Chiang Mai’s uniquely diverse ethnic character as traders, then skilled craftspeople settled in the area, along with the hill tribes and Muslims fleeing persecution from China.
 This mix is reflected in northern Thai cuisine which has lent itself to Chiang Mai’s famed cookery courses.

-With its stunning mountain scenery and cooler climate Chiang Mai retains an atmosphere of calmness and tranquility.
-Its three-hundred temples are among the most revered in the Buddhist world, blending harmoniously with 21st century facilities ensuring Chiang Mai’s popularity for travelers, businesses and its residents.
-Coupled with its renowned hospitality, its credentials as both a vacation and a medical and dental tourism destination guarantee its enduring appeal.
+With its stunning mountain scenery and cooler climate, Chiang Mai retains an atmosphere of calmness and tranquility.
+Its three hundred temples are among the most revered in the Buddhist world, blending harmoniously with 21st-century facilities ensuring Chiang Mai’s popularity for travelers of all types.
+Coupled with its renowned hospitality, its credentials as both a vacation and a medical and dental tourism destination guarantee Chiang Mai's enduring appeal.

 Located in northern Thailand among the highest mountains in the Kingdom, Chiang Mai is located along the Ping River, around 435 miles (700 km) north of Bangkok.
 Chiang Mai International Airport (CNX) is only 10 minutes from the city center.

 With an international airport only minutes away from the city center, Chiang Mai is easily accessible from practically anywhere on the planet.
 If tropical beaches or bustling cities are not really your thing, the cooler, gentler hills of Chiang Mai are the perfect antidote.